enriquepablo/peer/doc/install.rst

 .. note::
   The syncdb Django command will ask you if you want to create an admin user.
 You should answer yes to that question and write this admin's username and password down.
 You will need them later.
+This administrator's name should be `admin` because there are fixtures that depends on this name.
+You can create more administrators in the future with other names.

 Collecting static files
 ~~~~~~~~~~~~~~~~~~~~~~~